-- An Arch Wire, which is a thin metal wire that runs from bracket to bracket and puts pressure on the teeth.
+- An arch wire, which is a thin metal wire that runs from bracket to bracket and puts pressure on the teeth.

-Usually treatment involves wearing braces, or other appliances, fixed to your teeth for between 6 and 24 months.
+Usually, orthodontic treatment involves wearing braces, or other appliances, fixed to your teeth for between 6 and 24 months.
 You’ll most likely feel some tenderness as the teeth start to move.
 During treatment time the teeth and braces should be kept scrupulously clean.

 Yes!
 Follow Dr. Black’s instruction, keep your orthodontic appointments, brush your teeth and braces properly, and see your family dentist regularly.
 These simple things will assure a speedy and comfortable period of treatment.